5eeTheaveragecoder/Interactive-Car-Brands-World-Map-Customizable-/README.md

 ---

 ## ⚖️ License

 This project is licensed under the MIT License.
-See the [LICENSE.md] file for details.
+See the [LICENSE] file for details.